-Jon brings a breadth of experience, with a first-class international business track record, including significant US exposure, as well as investor relations experience and the financial acuity to challenge constructively at the Board and its Committees.
+Skills and Competencies Jon brings a breadth of experience, with a first-class international business track record, including significant US exposure, as well as investor relations experience and the financial acuity to challenge constructively at the Board and its Committees.

-Chief Executive of The Weir Group PLC1.
+External appointments Chief Executive of The Weir Group PLC1.

-11. John Downing Company Secretary
+11. John Downing

-Appointed June 2012.
+Appointment Appointed June 2012.
 Secretary to the Board and each of the Board Committees.